 After a morning birding in the resort grounds, looking for White-throated and Red-capped Robin Chat, Black-collared Barbet, Striped Pipit, Yellow-fronted Tinkerbird, Greater Double-collared, White-bellied and Collared Sunbird, African Palm Swift, Yellow-breasted Apalis and many more, we depart for Kruger National Park.

 Entering via Orpen Gate, we spend the rest of the day birding our way to camp, with many new birds expected.
 Notable species include Southern Ground Hornbill, Kori Bustard, Southern White-crowned Shrike, Chestnut-backed Sparrowlark, Temminck’s Courser, Red-crested Korhaan and perhaps roosting Verreaux’s Eagle Owl.
 A whole range of more widely-occurring birds are also likely, including Southern Carmine Bee-eater, European, Lilac-breasted and Purple Roller, Green-winged Pytilia, Brown-crowned Tchagra, Magpie Shrike, Green Wood Hoopoe, African Hoopoe, Burnt-necked Eremomela, Red-billed Buffalo Weaver, Burchell's and Greater Blue-eared Starling, Flappet Lark, Common Scimitarbill, African Grey, Southern Red-billed and Southern Yellow-billed Hornbill and many others.
-The spectacular array of possible raptors here includes White-headed and Lappet-faced Vulture, Bateleur, Martial, Tawny, Wahlberg's, Steppe and Lesser-spotted Eagle, Pallid and Montague's Harrier, African Harrier Hawk, Brown Snake Eagle, Gabar Goshawk and Amur Falcon.
+The spectacular array of possible raptors here includes White-headed and Lappet-faced Vulture, Bateleur, Martial, Tawny, Wahlberg's, Steppe and Lesser-spotted Eagle, Pallid and Montagu's Harrier, African Harrier Hawk, Brown Snake Eagle, Gabar Goshawk and Amur Falcon.

 Satara is also one of the best game viewing areas within the Kruger National Park, and on the savannah during daytime are Burchell’s Zebra, Blue Wildebeest, Common Waterbuck and Cape Buffalo.
-These in turn turn provide food for Lion prides and Spotted Hyena clans.
+These in turn provide food for Lion prides and Spotted Hyena clans.
 Smaller herbivores such as Impala and Warthog may also be seen, doing their best to avoid being preyed upon by Leopard and Cheetah!
 Night drives are also an option at Satara, with chances to encounter African Scops, Pearl-spotted and Southern White-faced Owl, Verreaux’s and Spotted Eagle Owl alongside partial-nocturnal mammals such as White-tailed Mongoose, African Wild Cat, Serval and Leopard.
-Overnight Satara Rest Camp for two nights.
+Overnight Satara Main Camp for two nights.

 Days 7 & 8: Sun 21 & Mon 22 January – Skukuza, Kruger National Park